EnterpriseDB/tpa/docs/src/pglogical.md

 subscriptions.

-TPA will configure pglogical after creating users, extensions, and databases, but before any BDR configuration.
+TPA will configure pglogical after creating users, extensions, and databases, but before any PGD configuration.
 You can set [`postgres_users`](postgres_users.md) and [`postgres_databases`](postgres_databases.md) to create databases for replication, and use the